mjfh/nim-crypto/README.md

 This repository is an excerpt from my
 [PAN scanner](//mjh-it.com/post/deadpan-tooling)
-where I needed a small encryption tool for storing data journals safely.
+where I needed a small encryption tool for safely storing journal data.
 For the [PAN scanner](//mjh-it.com/post/deadpan-tooling), encrypted journals are produced on-site, then transported to a safe site for decryption and further processing.

 ### This library supports